Necro-Mancer-94540/cors-necro/README.md

 https://cors-necro.herokuapp.com/

 ### How to use:
-Add the desired url in the end of API url.
+Add the desired url at the end of API url.
 Example- https://cors-necro.herokuapp.com/http://example.com/